 Outer Banks vacation rentals are welcoming guests.
 Many have instituted no-contact check-ins.
 Later check-in and earlier check-out times may be in place to allow more thorough cleaning between guests.
 Companies are urging renters to bring essential supplies with them such as paper products, cleaning supplies and meats since local grocery stores are often either out or very low in stock in those items.
 Social distancing on the beachfront is required – six feet from other parties.

 With restrictions still in place limiting indoor gatherings to no more than 10 people and outdoor ones to no more than 25, you can imagine that a lot of the daytime and nighttime events on the Outer Banks have had to either cancel or adapt.
 But we're all about adapting around here, given our history of hurricanes and flooding events that alter day-to-day life for periods of time.
 Some outdoor events where it's easy to social distance, such as fishing tournaments or kite flying extravaganzas on Jockey's Ridge, are still a go.
 Others, such as concerts or festivals, have had to take a year off.
 Still, there are still events to take part in.
+Some restaurants that have a good-sized outdoor area, are offering live music to entertain their guests.

 Everyone is asked to wear masks, maintain social distance of at least 6 feet apart with people not in your immediate family (even outdoors and at the beach) and wash your hands often.
 State and local protocols change frequently, and Outer Banks This Week will keep you updated.